-Printing Methods and Surface Treatments for Paper & Card
+Printing Methods and Surface Treatments for Lightweight Materials

-This article helps high school Design & Technology students familiarise themselves with printing methods and surface treatments suitable for use in graphic products.
-It concludes with sample examination questions from the Cambridge IGCSE and AS/A Level syllabus
+This article helps high school Design & Technology students familiarise themselves with printing methods and surface treatments suitable for use in graphic products, as well as ways of applying images to other products, including engraving, stickers, and stencils.
+It concludes with sample examination questions from the Cambridge IGCSE and AS/A Level syllabus.

 Digital Printers